travelogues/intertextuality-toolbox/README.md

   [AC10232182](http://data.onb.ac.at/rec/AC10232182), [AC10307407](http://data.onb.ac.at/rec/AC10307407))
 - `near-duplicates` are two selected texts that are known to be near duplicates, i.e. contain a high amount of text re-use

-## Tools

-The tools folder contains scripts and helpers for studying intertextual relations between texts.

-- `text-reuse` contains code to detect verbatim re-use
-- `spatial-focus` contains tools for geocoding and studying the spatial focus of texts
-- `topics` contains helpers for topic modelling

-Detailed descriptions can be found in the README files in the specific subfolders.

 ## Examples